Qiskit/ecosystem/resources/category/noise-management.md

-Quantum hardware is noisy, and that noise corrupts the outcome of a computation.
-Projects in this category deal with that noise, rather than with the algorithm being run.
+Projects that deal with hardware noise itself, rather than with the algorithm being run.
+They typically do one or more of:
-They do it in one of three ways, and often in more than one at a time:

  * **detection**: instrumenting a computation so that a faulty run can be recognized, such as Pauli checks, flag qubits, syndrome extraction, or post-selection on an ancilla outcome,